Overview

 Redesign

 The redesign focused on addressing the usability issues uncovered during the heuristic evaluation: an empty state with no guidance, lack of navigation, weak visual hierarchy and ambiguous actions.
-Instead of adding new features, the goal was to reorganize and clarify the experience, aligning it with patterns commonly seen in wellness and pilates apps identified during benchmarking.

 I continued exploring other flows.
 To do so, I used Figma’s AI tools (Figma Make) to generate an initial version of the Profile screen based on the established design foundations.